Cojodi/alphland/README.md

    Alphland Figma template</a> to help you.
 2. Please optimise your images using tinypng.com – JPGs are best for photos and PNGs for graphics.
 Or you can convert to WebP.
-3. Fork this repo and create a new folder with your dapp name under `/public/dapps/`
+3. Fork this repo and create a new folder with your project name under `/public/dapps/`
 4. Add your optimised images to the folder
 5. Copy [`dapp_data_example.json`](https://github.com/Cojodi/alphland/blob/develop/dapp_data_example.json), rename it
-   with your dapp's name in lowercase and move it to `/data`
+   with your project's name in lowercase and move it to `/data`
-6. Fill out the fields in the json file with your dapp's data
+6. Fill out the fields in the json file with your project's data
 7. Ensure the json points to your images, i.e.

 ```